What Is Processed Food? Is Processed Food Good Or Bad For You?

 Additives and Preservatives – Processed Food – Bad

 Food that grows naturally are recognized and assimilated into the body more easily.
 I address this concept in more detail in the article “You are what you eat.”
-Life grows in a natural and synergistic balance, and this balance supports the balance of our bodies.
-Chemical processing of food throws this balance out of sync and unbalances the body.
+Life grows in a natural and synergistic balance, and this balance supports the balance of nutrients in our bodies.
+Chemical processing of food throws this balance out of sync and undermines homeostasis in the body.

-Foreign substances introduced into the body are not assimilated properly and throw the natural operation of our bodies of of sync.
-There is a long list of negative effects associated with additives like aspartame and food coloring, like Parkinson’s Disease and ADHD to name a few.
+Foreign substances introduced into the body are not assimilated properly and throws the natural operation of our bodies of of sync.
+There is a long list of negative effects and conditions associated with additives like aspartame and food coloring, which include Parkinson’s Disease and ADHD to name a few.

 Convenience Foods – Processed Food – Bad

 Convenience foods come in many different shapes and sizes and are unhealthy for various reasons.
-Processed food is processed to enhance the taste of the food, make it more appealing, or give it a longer shelf life.
-Unhealthy amounts of processed salt, sugar, unhealthy trans fat, bleaching, and harmful chemical additives and preservatives are adding to preserve the food and enhance the taste.
+Convenience foods are processed to enhance the taste of the food, make it more appealing, or give it a longer shelf life.
+Unhealthy amounts of processed salt, sugar, trans-fat, bleaching, and harmful chemical additives and preservatives, are used.

 You may think you are not eating processed food, but they are all around us.
-Processed food is not only junk food but include food that you may typically find in your refrigerator.
-Types of processed food include food you may not think is processed.
+Processed food is not only junk food but includes food that you may typically find in your refrigerator.

 List Of Processed Foods: